Mooses2k/SecretHistories/README.md

 Two and a half years in the making, so far.
 Finally have something decent to show.

-Anyone is welcome to help - first timers and GODOT pros alike!
-Just comment here or PM me.
+Anyone is welcome to help - first timers and Godot pros alike!
+Join us on Discord at https://discord.gg/dwkGszs5b5

 The design doc is in the form of the Github wiki here: https://github.com/Mooses2k/SecretHistories/wiki